Phyrra/masa-scss-to-json/README.md

 ### Imports

 Imports are supported.
 The `.scss` suffix is not required.
-Currently only double quoted imports are supported.

 They can be relative:
 * `@import "local-file";`